Chilli con carne

 - Mexican rice: top cooked rice with chilli con carne, a sprinkle of reduced fat cheese and a spoon of mashed avocado.

 - Tortillas/burritos: cook the chilli con carne until you have a relatively dry mixture.
 Place a piece of bread in a rectangle-sized piece of foil and spoon on a row of chilli con carne.
 Add a sprinkle of reduced fat cheese then roll bread over the filling and cover with foil.
 Place in or on top of pie oven to keep warm.

-- Tacos: stuff taco shells with a spoonful of the chilli con carne and top with lettuce, tomato and reduced fat cheese.
+- Tacos: stuff soft taco shells with a spoonful of the chilli con carne and top with lettuce, tomato and reduced fat cheese.

 - Jacket potato: spoon chilli con carne into a warmed potato, then top with reduced fat yoghurt or mashed avocado.